isabella232/advertising-cloud.en/help/user-guide/execution/placement-setup/placement-options/placement-targeting.md

 * Paste List: Copy/paste pre-selected sites to confirm inventory availability
 * Save List: Create a site list and save for future use
 * Load List: Load a previously saved list across multiple placements
-* Export List:&nbsp;Export the selected site list for internal or client review
+* Export List: Export the selected site list for internal or client review